cp3108/Source-Native/doc.md

 In retrospect this was a horrible idea, and now it looks so painfully obvious this wouldn't work.
 I leaned towards it because it seemed so simple and dreamy.
 Ah well.

-### Failed attempt 2: Trampolines only work if everyone jumps
+### Failed attempt 2: Trampolines are fun only if everyone jumps

 We use a trampoline.
 All return statements are transformed into objects (so they do not perform recursive calls that can blow the stack).